AtlasOfLivingAustralia/ala-name-matching/doc/matching-algorithm-v2.md

 * **canonical name** The scientific name formatted according to the rules of the naming codes without extraneous detail.
   (In practice, this means according to the GBIF form.)
+* **excluded** An indication that a name should not be used.
+  Usually, this means that something has been identified as a taxon from somewhere else.
+  Excluded basically means "you think this is right, but you're wrong" Excluded *should* be for a geographical range (eg. excluded in WA) but this is not modelled
 * **left** and **right** values The name index is in the form of a tree.
   The index is enumerated from left to right in a top down fashion.
   Each leaf of the tree has an index number assigned to it and the left- and right-values are